Gerald C. Thomas: Korean War

-He took command of the 1st Marine Division during the Korean War in April 1951, where he earned the Army Distinguished Service Cross and Army Distinguished Service Medal.
-He served in that capacity until January 1952, when he was relieved by Major general John T. Selden and returned to the United States.
+Thomas took command of the 1st Marine Division during the Korean War in April 1951, where he earned the Army Distinguished Service Cross and Army Distinguished Service Medal.
+He served in that capacity until January 1952, when he was relieved by Major General John T. Selden and returned to the United States.
 The following month he was promoted to the rank of lieutenant general and designated by President Truman as assistant commandant of the Marine Corps.
 He served in that billet until June 1954, and the following month became commandant of the Marine Corps Schools, Quantico.

-Retirement, death
+Retirement and death

 He retired from the Marine Corps and was promoted to the rank of general on January 1, 1956.

 From 1957 to 1958, he was the first director of the National Security Council (NSC) Net Evaluation Subcommittee (NESC); succeeded by Thomas Hickey.

-General Thomas died on April 7, 1984, at his home in Washington, D.C.
+Thomas died on April 7, 1984, at his Washington, D.C. home.
 He is buried in Arlington National Cemetery.